 Understanding CFD Trading: Leverage and How It Works

-Contracts for difference (CFDs) are a leveraged product.
-Trading with leverage means using capital borrowed from a broker when opening a position.
-This means that you only need to deposit a small percentage of the full value of the trade in order to open a position.
+CFDs are traded on leverage, meaning you can enter a trade and hold position with a smaller initial capital.
+This means that you only need to deposit small percentage of the trade value to open a position.
 This is called ‘trading on margin’ (or margin requirement).
-While trading on margin allows you to magnify your returns, your potential losses will also be magnified as they are based on the full value of the position.
+While trading on margin allows you to amplify your returns, your potential losses will also be increased as they are dependent on the full value of the position.

 CFD trading enables you to sell (short) an instrument if you believe it will fall in value, with the aim of profiting from the predicted downward price move.
 If your prediction turns out to be correct, you can buy the instrument back at a lower price to make a profit.
 If you are incorrect and the value rises, you will make a loss on your trade.